The Average Cost to Install Solar In Maine

 What Type Of Solar Electric Systems Are Available?

 The average system costs noted above are for a grid-tied, roof-mounted solar electric system.
 Grid-tied, rooftop solar systems are our most common type of solar electric system installed throughout Maine.

-However, there are other solar system options available such as grid-tied, grid-tied + battery backup, off-grid battery-based systems, and ground-mounts.
+However, other solar system options are available, such as grid-tied, grid-tied + battery backup, off-grid battery-based systems, and ground mounts.
 To ensure you get the information you need to make an informed decision about what type of solar system will work best for you, we have outlined the options available below.

-Installing a grid-tied solar electric system is a great step towards energy independence, however, during a power outage, your system does not provide power.
+Installing a grid-tied solar electric system is an excellent step towards energy independence.
+However, during a power outage, your system does not provide power.
 By pairing a grid-tied solar electric system with battery backup, you can bank the energy you produce for times when you need it, like when the grid goes down.
-Although whole-house backup is achievable, most grid-tied battery backup systems are designed to power “critical” electrical loads only.
-If you are thinking about going solar now, but want to add batteries in the future, we can design your system to accommodate your future battery needs.
-These systems are more costly than just grid-tied alone.
+Although whole-house backup is achievable, most grid-tied battery backup systems are designed only to power “critical” electrical loads.
+If you are thinking about going solar now but want to add batteries in the future, we can design your system to accommodate your future battery needs.
+These systems are more costly than grid-tied alone.